HatfieldDave/omni-food-project/markdown/README.md

 - Styled logos
   - Used filter and opacity for the first time to grey wash the logos and give them some continuity, at the same time not allowing them become a huge focal point.

+## 1/16/22

+### Push 8

+#### HTML

+- Added a meals section
+  - Used ul to add some meal attributes
+- Added ionicons to get pull some clean icons

+#### CSS

+- Styled icons to match the vibe of the site
+- Gave the cards a transform and transition to make them bounce when hovered
+- adjusted shadow cards during hover to add a mor natural transition.